istreamlabs/pebble/src/Components/Toast/Readme.md

 * A toast should be primarily used to give success messages or non-critical information.
 * Toasts are displayed for 5000 milliseconds (5 secs) before disappearing and therefore should not be used for critical information.
 Use an [Alert](/#/Components/Alert) instead.
-* [React-toastify](https://github.com/fkhadra/react-toastify) is used under the hood, but styles and settings are applied that are appropriate for our use case.
+* [React-toastify](https://github.com/fkhadra/react-toastify) is used under the hood, but styles and settings are applied that are appropriate for our use case. *IMPORTANT* do not count on `React-toastify` as we may choose to change the implementation at any point.
-* A `<ToastContainer />`, which is where the toast notification will appear, is included as part of the [Frame](/#/Components/Frame) component.
+* A [`<ToastContainer />`](/#/Components/ToastContainer), which is where the toast notification will appear, is included as part of the [Frame](/#/Components/Frame) component.

 <div className="styleguide__callout">
 #### Toasts are exposed as a hook